UoB-HPC/hpc-course-examples/mpi/example5/README.md

 In this scenario, we would like to send some information from the master process to all the other processes in the communicator.
-This situation could arrise if the master process had read some parameter settings from file, or it had received some information from one or more other processes and needs to coordinate the rest.
+This situation could arise if the master process had read some parameter settings from file, or it had received some information from one or more other processes and needs to coordinate the rest.

-This program contrasts the time taken to achieve this using a series of point-to-point communications against that used by one collective 'broadcast' operation.
+This program contrasts the time taken to achieve this using a series of point-to-point communications against that used by one collective _broadcast_ operation.

 ### Exercise